-Many Texas Regulars and those of like ilk also concerned themselves with higher education as represented at the University of Texas.
-Under Governors W. Lee O'Daniel and Coke Stevenson a majority of their number received appointment to the University of Texas board of regents and then attempted to rectify what they considered to be the evils of academia.
+Many Texas Regulars and those of like ilk also concerned themselves with other aspects of higher education as represented at the University of Texas.
+Under governors W. Lee O'Daniel and Coke Stevenson a majority of Texas Regulars received appointment to the University of Texas board of regents and then attempted to rectify what they considered to be the evils of academia.
 In the spring of 1942 the regents, by a four-to-two vote, fired three liberal economics instructors.
 Over the course of the next two years they tried to abolish the tenure system, but University of Texas president Homer Price Rainey obstinately blocked their efforts.
 After they proscribed John Dos Passos's novel USA from a supplemental reading list of the English Department, declaring it to be obscene and perverted, Rainey dramatically denounced the regents at a general faculty meeting on October 12, 1944.
 Three weeks later they fired him.
 Such threats to academic freedom and the growth of higher education were of utmost concern to Texans in August 1945, especially since Rainey decided to run for governor in 1946.

-In turn, conditions emanating from World War II motivated minorities to demand equal partnership in Texas.
+In turn, social conditions emanating from World War II motivated minorities to demand equal rights in Texas.
 Blacks, suffering from segregation under the "separate but equal" clause of Plessy v.
 Ferguson (1896), saw no change in attitude by Governor Stevenson.
 The pervasive patterns of “Jim Crow” policies segregated schools, restaurants, hotels, libraries, and most theaters throughout the 1940s.
 Violence erupted in public life.
-In Texarkana on July 13, 1942, a mob dragged black Texan Willie Vinson from a hospital bed and hanged him after he was identified by a white woman as the man who had victimized her; the governor, however, took no action on the matter, reasoning that "even a white man would have been lynched for this crime."
-Again on the night of June 15, 1943, when a riot exploded in Beaumont, where three people were killed and hundreds injured, Stevenson ordered the President Pro Tem of the Senate to handle it since both he and Lieutenant Governor John Lee Smith were, at that time, out of the state.
+In Texarkana on July 13, 1942, a mob dragged black Texan Willie Vinson from a hospital bed and hanged him after he was identified by a white woman as the man who had victimized her; the governor, however, took no action on the matter and reasoned that "even a white man would have been lynched for this crime."
+On the night of June 15, 1943, when a riot exploded in Beaumont, where three people were killed and hundreds injured, Stevenson ordered the president pro tem of the Texas Senate to handle it since both he and Lieutenant Governor John Lee Smith were, at that time, out of the state.
 Then in 1944 came the Smith v.
 Allwright decision and in August 1945 the end of the war.
-Since 257,798 black Texans had registered under the selective-service system and approximately one-third had served in segregated units usually commanded by white officers, they returned home after being discharged more militant in their demands for equal rights under the law.
-Mexican Americans were also discriminated against, but usually in less obvious ways.
-In 1945 thousands of Mexican Americans, upon returning home from service to their country-five had won the Medal of Honor-were determined to seek equality under the law.
-By 1948 the American G.I.
-Forum was formed to protest discrimination against Mexican-American veterans and soldiers.
-As for women, after their many contributions to the war effort both on the home front and militarily, they too began to demand equality, having been placed in the same category, one writer stated, "with minors and idiots."
-Although having the right to vote, they could not serve on juries and grand juries until January 1, 1955.
-Nor could a woman buy a car or house or stocks and bonds, make contracts, agree to promissory notes, sue if injured, or sign a bail bond without her husband's signature.
-In fact, she could not establish a business without the court's permission and, even then, could not have a credit rating.
-And besides suffering salary discrimination both in public and private sectors, women had to endure a double standard under the law.
-As much as anything else, however, in 1945 Texas women had to combat "tradition and custom," Judge Sarah T. Hughes insightfully asserted, as well as being "satisfied with their role" or "too humble about their abilities."
+Since 257,798 black Texans had registered under the selective-service system and approximately one-third had served in segregated units usually commanded by white officers, they returned home after being discharged more determined in their demands for equal rights under the law.

-Yet during World War II the most obvious changes in Texas were demographic and economic.
-Because of wartime demands people migrated to the state in increasing numbers, as many as 450,000 in less than four years.
+Yet during World War II obvious changes in Texas were demographic and economic.
+Because of wartime demands, people migrated to the state in increasing numbers—as many as 450,000 in less than four years.
 Since industrial jobs were plentiful in or near such cities as Houston, San Antonio, Austin, Dallas, and Fort Worth, Texans saw rapid urbanization, along with its accompanying benefits and evils.
 In turn, oil became the dominant resource and commodity in the state—cotton and cattle were no longer "king"—and the petrochemical industry along the Gulf Coast stimulated the economy.
 Texans, however, had instituted a more diversified approach in productivity during the war years.
-In West Texas, from El Paso to the Pecos River to the Panhandle, farmers depended more and more on irrigation and scientific agriculture; in East Texasqv a number of people shifted to dairying and cattle ranching, while maintaining a prosperous lumber industry; and, from Brownsville to Laredo, the Rio Grande valley continued its development as a lush truck-farming and citrus country.
+In West Texas, from El Paso to the Pecos River to the Panhandle, farmers depended more and more on irrigation and scientific agriculture; in East Texas a number of people shifted to dairying and cattle ranching, while maintaining a prosperous lumber industry; and, from Brownsville to Laredo, the Rio Grande valley continued its development as a lush truck-farming and citrus country.
 With better roads connecting all parts of the state, with rural electrification touching even the most remote areas, and with more than 600,000 veterans returning home in anticipation of enjoying greater freedoms and the benefits of a victorious war, Texas in 1945 was moving to a more diversified, urban status.

 Thomas E. Alexander, Silver Wings: The U.S. Army Air Force in Texas, 1940 –1946 (Abilene: State House Press, 2017).
-Alwyn Barr, Black Texans: A History of Negroes in Texas, 1528–1971 (Austin: Jenkins, 1973).
+Alwyn Barr, Black Texans: A History of African Americans in Texas, 1528–1995 (Norman: University of Oklahoma Press, 1996).
 Alwyn Barr and Robert A. Calvert, eds., Black Leaders: Texans for Their Times (Austin: Texas State Historical Association, 1981).
 Brian D. Behnken, Fighting Their Own Battles: Mexican Americans, African Americans, and the Struggle for Civil Rights in Texas (Chapel Hill: University of North Carolina Press, 2011).
 Lance Bertelsen, “How Texas Won the Second World War,” Southwest Review 76 (Summer 1991).
 Walter L. Buenger, “Between Community and Corporation: The Southern Roots of Jesse H. Jones and the Reconstruction Finance Corporation.”
 Journal of Southern History 56 (August 1990).
 Seymour V. Connor, ed., Saga of Texas Series, Vol. 6, Seth S. McKay and Odie B. Faulk, Texas After Spindletop, 1901–1965 (Austin: Steck-Vaughn, 1965).
 C. Dwight Dorough, Mr. Sam (New York: Random House, 1962).
 George N. Green, The Establishment in Texas Politics (Westport, Connecticut: Greenwood, 1979).
 Richard B. Henderson, Maury Maverick: A Political Biography (Austin: University of Texas Press, 1970).
 William E. Leuchtenburg, Franklin D. Roosevelt and the New Deal, 1932–1940 (New York: Harper, 1963).
 Seth Shepard McKay, W. Lee O'Daniel and Texas Politics, 1938–1942 (Lubbock: Texas Tech Press, 1944).
 Irvin M. May, Jr., Marvin Jones: The Public Life of an Agrarian Advocate (College Station: Texas A&M University Press, 1980).
 J’Nell Pate, Arsenal of Defense: Fort Worth’s Military Legacy (Denton: Texas State Historical Association, 2011).
 Lionel V. Patenaude, Texans, Politics and the New Deal (New York: Garland, 1983).
 James S. Powell, Learning Under Fire: The 112th Cavalry Regiment in World War II (College Station: Texas A&M University Press, 2010).
 Arthur M. Schlesinger, Jr., The Age of Roosevelt: The Coming of the New Deal (Boston: Houghton Mifflin, 1959).
 Bascom N. Timmons, Jesse H. Jones (New York: Holt, 1956).
 Ralph A. Wooster, Texas and Texans in World War II (Austin: Eakin Press, 2005).
 Emilio Zamora, Claiming Rights and Righting Wrongs: Mexican Workers in Texas during World War II (College Station: Texas A&M University Press, 2009).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Ben H. Procter, rev. by Joseph G. Dawson III, "WORLD WAR II," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/npwnj.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Ben H. Procter, rev. by Joseph G. Dawson III, "WORLD WAR II," accessed July 08, 2020, http://www.tshaonline.org/handbook/online/articles/npwnj.